Monitoring your baby's movements

 All of this is exhausting for the wee thing, so naturally there will be times when he’ll be snoozing; usually things will settle into a familiar pattern, and you’ll know what to expect at certain times of day.
 This is great, because it enables you to monitor your baby's movements in reasonable detail from the third trimester, though if you have a high-risk pregnancy your doctor might suggest you start monitoring foetal movement earlier, at around 26 weeks.

 Why is it important to monitor your baby's movements?

 The idea is to find out what's normal for your baby.
-So for the first week, make a note of your baby's movements each morning, for example.
-The next week, monitor movements during the afternoon and the following week your baby's movements during the evening.
-(If your baby is the wriggle-all-night variety, then you could monitor night-time movements seeing as you're awake anyway.)
+So for the first week, make a note of the movements each morning, for example.
+The next week, monitor movements during the afternoon and the following week the movements during the evening.
+(If your baby is of the wriggle-all-night variety, then you could monitor night-time movements seeing as you're awake anyway.)

 After a few weeks, you'll build up a pattern of your baby's movements and be aware if this pattern changes.